 As an example, I remember not too long ago when debit cards in the U.S. were swipe only.
 The chip readers weren’t really a thing.
 But, as debit cards started to expire all across the country, consumers began to receive more secure cards with chips in them.
 Now, it’s rare to find a debit card without a chip in it.

-How Do I Know When My Debit Card Will Expire?
+When Does A Debit Card Expire?

 Do Debit Card Numbers Change With A New Debit Card?